-Welcome to the School of Performing Arts and in particular the Foundation Degree in Acting.
+Welcome to the Department of Creative Arts and in particular the Foundation Dance Degree.

-This handbook provides you with information about your Acting course (which is validated by Leeds City College), the department, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.
+This handbook provides you with information about your dance degree (which is validated by Leeds City College), the department, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.

-Now that you have enrolled, our aim is to offer you all possible help and support to enable you to gain the qualification, prepare you to be successful in the vocational area and also for progression onto a BA/BSc (Hons) Degree top-up course if that is your choice.
+Now that you have enrolled, our aim is to offer you all possible help and support to enable you to gain the qualification, prepare you to be successful in the dance industry and also for progression onto a BA/BSc (Hons) Degree top-up course if that is your choice.